Certified Fitness and Conditioning

 The Fitness and Conditioning Process:

 The initial assessment will include a review of your dog’s health history, current exercise routines/daily activities, and the goals you would like to accomplish through fitness training.
 We will perform a visual evaluation of your dog to assess posture, structure, gait, and body and muscle condition scores.
-We also record body measurements, pulse, and respiration counts.
+Rita can also record body measurements, pulse, and respiration counts.
 These measurements enable us to establish a benchmark against which future improvements will be measured.
 Your dog will perform a Fitness Test that is fun and non-competitive.